JupyterLab

 Accessing JupyterLab on Open OnDemand#

-- In the top navigation bar, select "Interactive Apps" and then from the drop down, "JupyterLab".
+Log into Open OnDemand.
+Once logged in, the top navigation bar select "Interactive Apps" and then from the drop down, "JupyterLab".
+You should see the following screen:

-- Select the Slurm Account/partition that you want to use for your job.
+Select the Slurm Account/partition that you want to use for your job.
 If you leave this blank, the app will run in our genacc_q account/partition.
+When selecting your job specifications, it is important that the Enviroment Type parameter and the Python version parameter are compatible.
+The following are valid combinations of these parameters:

 Accessing Files Outside Your Home Directory#